 7) Gather Local Support Information and Find Care Giving Resources

-Also, if one, or both, of your parents has ongoing medical issues that need to be monitored, you could hire a home health aide to visit on a regular basis and ensure their medical needs are being met.
+Also, if one, or both, of your parents, has ongoing health problems that need to be monitored, you could hire home health aides or a senior companion to visit on a regular basis and ensure their medical needs are being met.

-Today, there are an amazing amount of resources available to older adults.
-From meal and grocery delivery to adult daycare, there is a wide variety of services that can be used to help them age in place safely.
+Today, there are an amazing amount of resources available to older people.
+From meal delivery and grocery shopping services to adult daycare, there is a wide variety of services that can be used to help them age in place in their own home safely.

 When you are faced with finding care for your parents from a distance, the internet is an invaluable resource.
 Here are some great places to look for information: